Lounges can also be offered to passengers taking selected railway services, particularly long-distance intercity routes.

 However, it's important to note that lounge access scheme members usually have the lowest priority for accessing lounges and may be subject to space constraints or limited hours of scheme card acceptance.
 Priority Pass is particularly notorious for this, with most lounges not accepting Priority Pass clients outside of limited off-peak hours (especially in the US) - it is sometimes possible to book your place but this will often come at a surcharge.

 U.S. carriers offer access to their US lounges on an annual membership basis, costing $600-750.
-This is becoming the only way to access airline lounges for those taking domestic flights as of 2022.
+This is becoming the only way to access airline lounges for those taking domestic flights as of 2022, and in some cases needs to be paired with a premium ticket and high status.
 Passengers need to hold a same-day ticket with the airline whose lounge they hold membership with.
 In some cases, U.S. carriers partner with credit card companies to offer co-branded credit cards that include complimentary lounge scheme membership to selected cardholders.
 However, the credit card issuer may charge high annual fees and issuance is subject to credit checks and approval.

 Emirates offers pay-per-use admission to its lounges at Dubai International Airport starting at $136.50 for non-Skywards members who travel in an economy class or business class special fare ticket.
 It's also possible to access Star Alliance lounges such as Lufthansa and Air Canada through the Air Canada Maple Leaf Club, but worldwide access starts at a hefty $665 CAD and is limited to departures on a Star Alliance flight.
 This option is worth considering if you primarily transit through airports that have a heavy Star Alliance presence but don't have an equivalent third-party lounge operator such as Plaza Premium or Skyteam.